Housing & Construction Awards

 2004

-The State Apprentice of the Year was awarded to the Gold Coast's Leon Stevens, with Yes JC Pty Ltd T/as 4C Construction awarded the Apprentice Employer of the Year.
+The Queensland Apprentice of the Year was awarded to the Gold Coast's Leon Stevens, with Yes JC Pty Ltd T/as 4C Construction awarded the Apprentice Employer of the Year.

 2005

-The State President's Award in 2005 went to David John Gallagher from Far North Queensland.
+The Queensland President's Award in 2005 went to David John Gallagher from Far North Queensland.

 2006

-In 2006, the Queensland President's Award was awarded to Les McDermott Homes Pty Ltd and house of the year went to House of the Year 2006 – Neater Constructions (Q) Pty Ltd. The Project of the Year was taken home by Barclay Mowlem Construction Limited for Saville Hotel & Apartments in Brisbane's Southbank.
+In 2006, the Queensland President's Award was awarded to Les McDermott Homes Pty Ltd and House of the Year went to Neater Constructions (Q).
+The Project of the Year was taken home by Barclay Mowlem Construction Limited for Saville Hotel & Apartments in Brisbane's Southbank.

 The Queensland Apprentice of the Year was Steven Glover and his Apprentice Employer of the Year was Golden West Employment Solutions.